 - a gross waste of funds, gross mismanagement, abuse of authority or a substantial and specific danger to public health or safety.

-Our whistleblower activity during the reporting period of October 1, 2010, to September 30, 2011, included: 203 allegations received; 37 OIG investigations initiated; 50 investigations closed with no finding of retaliation or deferred to other adjudicative body; and 13 open investigations.
+Whistleblower activity from October 2012, to September 30, 2013, included 172 allegations received, 18 investigations initiated, and 21 investigations closed with no finding of retaliation or deferred to other adjudicative body.

 The Office of Investigations Workplace Environment unit reviews workplace environment and operational issues that may affect workplace climate in postal facilities throughout the country.
-The OIG Hotline is the usual source for the complaints, but occasionally members of Congress, the Governors, and postal management will raise concerns or forward complaints appropriate for review by the unit.
+The OIG Hotline is the usual source for the complaints, but occasionally members of Congress, the Postal Service Board of Governors, and Postal Service management will raise concerns or forward complaints appropriate for review.
 Complaint topics range from sexual harassment and discrimination to workplace safety.
 Workplace Environment reviews are designed to identify systemic, rather than individual issues, and foster postal management efforts toward providing employees a stress- and adversity-free work environment.

-The unit accepts complaints from any postal employee, including OIG and Postal Inspection Service staff.
+The unit accepts complaints from any Postal Service employee, including OIG and Postal Inspection Service staff.
 Reviews may result in fact-finding reports to management or referral for specific suggested action, such as climate assessments.